 Photo: RAJEEVrk246 / Wikimedia Commons

 Wayanad is one of the best hill stations in Western Ghats, with forests, waterfalls, and plenty of wildlife to explore.
-The region is known for its trekking paths, with Chembra Peak being a popular hiking destination.
+The region is known for its trekking paths, with Chembra Peak being a popular place for trekking in Western Ghats.
 Edakkal Caves have ancient carvings that provide historical information about early human settlements.
 Nature enthusiasts can visit Wayanad Wildlife Sanctuary to spot elephants and other animals.
 Banasura Sagar Dam, which is situated in the Karamanathodu River, is another major attraction, offering boat rides with a view of the surrounding hills.

 Major Attractions: Soochipara Falls, Pookode Lake, Karlad Lake